modest-melody/CoT-Report-Viewer/README.md

 There are four main reports:

-1. Legacy -- The Legacy reports are broken down by exchange.
+1. Legacy (**<ins>THIS APP USES DATA FROM THIS REPORT</ins>**) -- The Legacy reports are broken down by exchange.
 These reports have a futures only report and a combined futures and options report.
 Legacy reports break down the reportable open interest positions into two classifications: non-commercial and commercial traders.

 2. Supplemental -- The Supplemental report includes 13 select agricultural commodity contracts for combined futures and options positions.
 Supplemental reports break down the reportable open interest positions into three trader classifications: non-commercial, commercial, and index traders.